Shark/atlas-backend/README.md

 1. Run `asdf install` to install the correct nodejs version
 2. Run `npm install` to install npm dependencies
+3. Add the required environment variables in a `.env` file

 ## Development